sncsenpai/sn-notebook/sn-dev-standards/general-coding/easy-to-read-code.md

 These comments are useful for brief explanations, and adding notes like `// TODO:` or `// FIXME:` to track tasks or bugs.

-Block comments start with`\*` and end with `*/` - everything between them is considered a comment.
+Block comments start with`/*` and end with `*/` - everything between them is considered a comment.
 This is useful for longer explanations, documenting functions, or disabling multiple lines of code.
 For example:

 ```javascript
 /*